openjs-foundation/cross-project-council/conduct/FOUNDATION_CODE_OF_CONDUCT_REQUIREMENTS.md

 For spaces managed by the Foundation, complaints can be forwarded to report@openjsf.org and will be investigated by the Cross Project Council (CPC) or its delegates.
-All complaints will be reviewed, investigated, and will result in a response that is deemed necessary and appropriate to the circumstances.
-The CPC is obligated to maintain confidentiality with regard to the reporter of an incident.

 A common Code of Conduct will allow a common escalation process and will allow the Foundation to better support projects in their efforts to apply